 - Place your chopped apple into a medium-sized saucepan.
 If you want your apple to be extra soft (for example if feeding to a young baby) add a splash of water and cook with the lid on for 5 minutes until starting to soften.

-- Add 75g porridge oats, 50g sultanas (if using) and 1 tsp ground cinnamon to the pan.
+- Add 75g porridge oats, 50g sultanas (if using) and 1 teaspoon ground cinnamon to the pan.
 Stir.

 - Pour over 500ml milk.
 Bring to the boil, stirring occasionally, then reduce the heat and cover with a lid.
 Simmer for 3-5 minutes, stirring often until the apple is soft and the porridge is creamy.